iLVL-Key/FFXI/gearswap/readme.md

 <summary>RUN</summary>

+Version 9.9.1
+- Adjusted the ZoneGear option to now also set your gear when you change jobs.

 Version 9.9
 - Added Weapon Skill Accuracy set.
 This set will be used first then inherit from the base Weapon Skill set when in any mode except DPS (DPS mode will go straight for the Weapon Skill set).
 - Adjusted the default Aftermath colors.
 Flipped AM1 and AM2 for consitancy with Bars distance coloring (green --> blue --> yellow).